 Ryan Gosling's directorial debut, Lost River, will finally hit a (small) number of theaters, and VOD, on April 10.
 Gosling's freshman effort debuted at last year's Cannes Film Festival, where it was promptly slammed by critics.
 One of the main complaints?
 That the film, which Gosling also wrote, feels like a mishmash of styles cribbed from several more-established directors: David Lynch, Terrence Malick, and Gosling's Drive and Only God Forgives director, Nicolas Winding Refn, among them.
 That may be true, but when I caught the Cannes premiere screening of Lost River, I was struck more by all the elements in the movie that reminded me of elements from other Ryan Gosling movies.
 Here are a few devices, props, and people from Gosling's past work that pop up in subtle — and not-so-subtle — ways in his first behind-the-camera effort:

 Gosling returned to Detroit, where much of his film The Ides of March was shot, for his first gig in the director's chair.
 The location stands in for the fictional Lost River, and you'll see echoes of the gritty inner-city landscape from that 2011 George Clooney collaboration here.

 Eva Mendes, Christina Hendricks, and Ben Mendelsohn

-Ryan called upon several of his former costars when he was casting Lost River: his on-again, off-again girlfriend, Eva Mendes, and Australian actor Ben Mendelsohn from The Place Beyond the Pines, plus Mad Men star Christina Hendricks from Drive.
+Ryan called upon several of his former costars when he was casting Lost River: his girlfriend, Eva Mendes, Australian actor Ben Mendelsohn from The Place Beyond the Pines, and Mad Men star Christina Hendricks, whom he acted opposite in Drive.

 A Main Character Who Fixes Up Cars